Fiserv (NASDAQ:FISV) Price Target Raised to $130.00

-Fiserv (NASDAQ:FISV – Get Rating) had its price target upped by research analysts at Truist Financial from $105.00 to $130.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-Truist Financial’s target price points to a potential upside of 8.80% from the company’s current price.
+Fiserv (NASDAQ:FISV – Get Rating) had its price target increased by Truist Financial from $105.00 to $130.00 in a research report sent to investors on Wednesday morning, The Fly reports.

-Fiserv announced that its Board of Directors has initiated a stock buyback program on Thursday, February 23rd that permits the company to buyback 75,000,000 outstanding shares.
-This buyback authorization permits the business services provider to purchase shares of its stock through open market purchases.
-Shares buyback programs are generally a sign that the company’s board of directors believes its shares are undervalued.
+Fiserv declared that its board has authorized a stock buyback plan on Thursday, February 23rd that authorizes the company to repurchase 75,000,000 shares.
+This repurchase authorization authorizes the business services provider to buy shares of its stock through open market purchases.
+Stock repurchase plans are typically a sign that the company’s leadership believes its shares are undervalued.

-In other news, COO Guy Chiarello sold 8,000 shares of the company’s stock in a transaction that occurred on Wednesday, March 1st.
+In other news, CRO Christopher M. Foskett sold 9,000 shares of the company’s stock in a transaction that occurred on Friday, March 24th.
+The shares were sold at an average price of $111.00, for a total value of $999,000.00.
+Following the completion of the transaction, the executive now owns 97,665 shares in the company, valued at $10,840,815.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+In other news, CRO Christopher M. Foskett sold 9,000 shares of the business’s stock in a transaction on Friday, March 24th.
+The shares were sold at an average price of $111.00, for a total value of $999,000.00.
+Following the sale, the executive now owns 97,665 shares of the company’s stock, valued at $10,840,815.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, COO Guy Chiarello sold 8,000 shares of the business’s stock in a transaction on Wednesday, March 1st.
 The stock was sold at an average price of $114.74, for a total transaction of $917,920.00.
-Following the sale, the chief operating officer now directly owns 211,356 shares of the company’s stock, valued at approximately $24,250,987.44.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other news, COO Guy Chiarello sold 8,000 shares of the company’s stock in a transaction that occurred on Wednesday, March 1st.
-The stock was sold at an average price of $114.74, for a total transaction of $917,920.00.
-Following the sale, the chief operating officer now directly owns 211,356 shares of the company’s stock, valued at approximately $24,250,987.44.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CRO Christopher M. Foskett sold 9,000 shares of the stock in a transaction on Friday, March 24th.
-The shares were sold at an average price of $111.00, for a total value of $999,000.00.
-Following the sale, the executive now owns 97,665 shares in the company, valued at approximately $10,840,815.
+Following the completion of the sale, the chief operating officer now directly owns 211,356 shares in the company, valued at approximately $24,250,987.44.
 The disclosure for this sale can be found here.
-Insiders have sold 25,000 shares of company stock valued at $2,764,440 in the last ninety days.
-Corporate insiders own 1.00% of the company’s stock.
+Insiders sold 25,000 shares of company stock worth $2,764,440 over the last quarter.
+1.00% of the stock is currently owned by company insiders.

 Institutional Trading of Fiserv

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-First Manhattan Co. raised its holdings in Fiserv by 4.6% during the 4th quarter.
-First Manhattan Co. now owns 1,966 shares of the business services provider’s stock valued at $199,000 after buying an additional 86 shares during the period.
-Regal Investment Advisors LLC grew its position in Fiserv by 0.9% in the 4th quarter.
-Regal Investment Advisors LLC now owns 9,740 shares of the business services provider’s stock valued at $984,000 after acquiring an additional 87 shares during the last quarter.
-Integrated Wealth Concepts LLC grew its position in Fiserv by 1.2% in the 4th quarter.
-Integrated Wealth Concepts LLC now owns 7,631 shares of the business services provider’s stock valued at $771,000 after acquiring an additional 89 shares during the last quarter.
-Carlson Capital Management grew its position in Fiserv by 3.9% in the 1st quarter.
-Carlson Capital Management now owns 2,590 shares of the business services provider’s stock valued at $293,000 after acquiring an additional 98 shares during the last quarter.
-Finally, Peddock Capital Advisors LLC grew its position in Fiserv by 0.4% in the 3rd quarter.
-Peddock Capital Advisors LLC now owns 26,558 shares of the business services provider’s stock valued at $2,485,000 after acquiring an additional 100 shares during the last quarter.
-Hedge funds and other institutional investors own 88.79% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in the business.
+First Manhattan Co. raised its position in Fiserv by 4.6% during the fourth quarter.
+First Manhattan Co. now owns 1,966 shares of the business services provider’s stock worth $199,000 after acquiring an additional 86 shares in the last quarter.
+Regal Investment Advisors LLC raised its position in Fiserv by 0.9% during the fourth quarter.
+Regal Investment Advisors LLC now owns 9,740 shares of the business services provider’s stock worth $984,000 after acquiring an additional 87 shares in the last quarter.
+Integrated Wealth Concepts LLC raised its position in Fiserv by 1.2% during the fourth quarter.
+Integrated Wealth Concepts LLC now owns 7,631 shares of the business services provider’s stock worth $771,000 after acquiring an additional 89 shares in the last quarter.
+Carlson Capital Management raised its position in Fiserv by 3.9% during the first quarter.
+Carlson Capital Management now owns 2,590 shares of the business services provider’s stock worth $293,000 after acquiring an additional 98 shares in the last quarter.
+Finally, Peddock Capital Advisors LLC raised its position in Fiserv by 0.4% during the third quarter.
+Peddock Capital Advisors LLC now owns 26,558 shares of the business services provider’s stock worth $2,485,000 after acquiring an additional 100 shares in the last quarter.
+Institutional investors own 88.79% of the company’s stock.

 About Fiserv